A Party For Your Taste Buds: Medellin Exotic Fruits Tour

 German gave us some initial instructions and we headed into the market.
-It’s totally covered and largely inside, and was a pleasant enough temperature (just for your planning purposes).
+It’s totally covered and largely inside, and was a pleasant-enough temperature (just for your planning purposes).

-We started with the tomato de arbol, or tree tomato.
+We started our tour with the tomato de arbol, or tree tomato.
 I’d never even heard of this and it is…odd?
 It’s like a tomato and a papaya had a baby.
 Or like someone finally told the tomato that it was actually a fruit, and it was trying to live up to that.
 Not my fave, but not offensive.